Alonso, José M. and Andrews, Rhys ![]() ![]() |

 Abstract

 The corporatization of local public services is an increasingly common public management reform worldwide.
 This study investigates whether a shift from in-house to not-for-profit corporatized service provision can result in improvements across multiple dimensions of performance.
-To do so, we examine the staggered adoption of Arms-Length Management Organizations (ALMOs) to provide social housing by a third of English local governments during the period 2000-08.
-Utilizing a Differences-in-Differences (DiD) with Multiple Time Periods (MTP) approach we find that corporatized social housing outperformed in-house provision on service quality, citizen satisfaction and environmental sustainability, with little evidence of worse achievements on other performance dimensions.
-Event history analysis suggests performance benefits emerged around two years after corporatization occurred.
+To do so, we examine the staggered adoption of Arms-Length Management Organizations (ALMOs) to provide social housing by a third of English local governments during the period 2000 to 2008.
+Utilizing a Differences-in-Differences (DiD) with Multiple Time Periods (MTP) approach, we find that corporatized social housing outperformed in-house provision on service quality, citizen satisfaction, and environmental sustainability, with little evidence of worse achievements on other performance dimensions.
+Event history analysis suggests performance benefits emerged around 2 years after corporatization occurred.
 Our study therefore implies that not-for-profit corporatization is potentially an effective strategy for improving local public service performance.

 Item Type: | Article |